AmyOuY/simple-grpc-server/README.md

 # simple gRPC server
-Maven plugin is used to create Java stub from proto file
+Maven plugin is used to create Java stubs from proto file